sodadata/docs/soda/quick-start-sodacl.md

 * It is good practice to add a [custom name]({% link soda-cl/numeric-metrics.md %}#customize-check-names) to your check.
 Establish a naming convention – word order, underscores, identifiers – and apply easily-digestible check names for any colleagues with whom you collaborate.

 #### Syntax tips
-* Column names that contain colons or periods can interfere with SodaCL's YAML-based syntax.
-For any column names that contain these punctuation marks, [apply quotes]({% link soda-cl/optional-config.md %}#use-quotes-in-a-check) to the column name in the check to prevent issues.
 * Be sure to add a colon to the end of a check whenever you add a second line to a check such as for a missing or invalid configuration key, or if you add a [custom name]({% link soda-cl/numeric-metrics.md %}#customize-check-names) for your check.
 * Indentations in the SodaCL syntax are critical.
 If you encounter an error, check your indentation first.
 * Spaces in the SodaCL syntax are critical.
 For example, be sure to add a space before and after your threshold symbol ( `=`, `>`, `>=` ); do *not* add a space between a metric and the column to which it applies, such as `duplicate_count(column1)`.